Top Riverland Photo Locations

 Where to take photos in the Riverland

 The Riverland is found in South Australia 2-3 hours drive north-east of Adelaide.
-The region includes just over 9,000 square km of land centered around the lifeblood of South Australia, the Murray River.
+The region includes just over 9,000 square km of land centred around the lifeblood of South Australia, the Murray River.
 The major towns in the area are Renmark, Berri, Loxton, Waikerie, Barmera & Monash but there are also little towns & settlements scattered all across the region such as Paringa, Lyrup, Morgan & Cobdogla.
 The Riverland is a great place to visit for food, drink, water sports, river cruises and spectacular scenery.
 Here are my favourite places to visit to take photos and experience the amazing nature and wildlife that the river offers.

-Headings Cliff
+Best Riverland View: Headings Cliff

 Headings Cliff has to be the best view in The Riverland!
-This lookout can be found near Paringa and offers panoramic views of the the mighty Murray and the vibrant red and orange cliffs that border the river.
+This lookout can be found near Paringa and offers panoramic views of the mighty Murray and the vibrant red and orange cliffs that border the river.
 Take a walk along the cliffs but please be aware the soil is subject to erosion so stay well clear of the edge.

 Banrock Station

 You may have heard the name before but Banrock Station has more to offer than just wine.
-The property is not only a vineyard but also a 1,375 hectare wetland with a lagoon and swamp vegetation.
-It supports several regionally or nationally threatened animals, including the Southern Bell Frog & Regent Parrot .
+The property is not only a vineyard but also a 1,375-hectare wetland with a lagoon and swamp vegetation.
+It supports several regionally or nationally threatened animals, including the Southern Bell Frog & Regent Parrot.
 It provides habitat seasonally for several species of migratory waterbirds & fish.
 The wetland circuit walk is 8km in length and features multiple hides for birdwatching.

 Lake Bonney – Barmera

-Lake Bonney is a large lake which is popular for holiday makers and water sport enthusiasts.
+Lake Bonney is a large lake that is popular with holidaymakers and water sports enthusiasts.
 On the shore of the lake is the town of Barmera.
 The original inhabitants were the Barmerara Meru clan of the Ngawadj people.
-The land was settled in 1859 with the establishment of the Overland Corner Hotel.
+The land was settled in 1859 with the establishment of the Overland Corner Hotel.Â

 Pelican Point is a great place for photographers to capture Lake Bonney & the ghostly trees that are partially submerged along the edges of the water.
 Take a tripod and play with long exposure to achieve a smoothing effect on the moving water.